 When people are willing to work from home, it means you can rent a smaller office (if not eliminate the office entirely), and obviously pay smaller bills.
 With all the money you save, you can treat your marketing team with books, courses, and even gym subscriptions or company dinners.

 Jobs in which you can work from home are rewarding in so many ways!
-Employees get the chance to work in their own way, and on top of that, they get extra learning perks.
-Yes, companies, this is what we really want!
+Employees get the chance to work in their own way, and on top of that, they get extra learning perks – online tutors, for example.

 Challenges marketing teams face when working from home